03 – Bible Marriage Laws

 Today, it seems, that many “Christians” decide how they want to live, then desperately search the scriptures, or seek some pastor’s ….. interpretation for itching ears … so they can dismiss any uncomfortable Bible teachings that don’t suit them.
 Often they will seek advice from a “caring friend” who is divorced and perhaps remarried and take that advice rather than the clear teaching of the Bible, especially the words of instruction and guidance from Jesus Himself.
 That “friend” will probably quote … we are not under the law, we are under grace … and proceed to live as they please.
 One does not pray for things that are clearly contrary to God’s revealed principles.
 It is true that Jesus associated with adulterous people, but He didn’t ask their advice.

 The rules (laws) relating to driving on a public road have been designed to give everyone the maximum freedom (grace) to travel anywhere in the country.
 Those road rules = the Law.
 If you do not break them, then you are not (driving) under the Law.
 You are (driving) under grace.
 You are not subject to those laws, providing you don’t break them.
-However, if you speed and get caught, you then come under the Law and must pay the penalty.
-You do not merely say “sorry” and continue speeding next day.
-Do it enough times and will lose your your license.
-Your freedom to drive which the Law gives you, will no longer exist
+Likewise, if you steal and get caught, you then come under the Law and must pay the penalty.
+You do not merely say “sorry” and continue being a thief.
+Do it enough times and will be locked up.
+Your freedom and protections to live, which the Law gives you, will no longer exist

 THE ESCAPE VERSE “ EXCEPT FOR ADULTERY”

-Premarital Sex – Some also say that premarital sex (even with resulting pregnancy) constitutes marriage,.
+Premarital Sex – Some also say that premarital sex (with or without a resulting pregnancy) constitutes marriage,.
 Certainly it was a sin which can be forgiven, but it is not marriage as there was no covenant nor ceremony of any kind.
 If it constituted a true marriage, then Jesus would have included it in Matt 5.32.

 RE – MARRIAGE